How Off-Campus Study Works

-The OCS Office and Advisory Committee strive to accommodate all qualified applications.
+The Global Engagement Office and Advisory Committee strive to accommodate all qualified applications.
 However, in order to plan for and utilize on-campus resources in an effective manner, the off-campus study participation between fall and spring semesters will be split 55%/45%.
 You will be informed if your preferred term of off-campus study has been accepted.

 It is also important to talk to your academic advisor about which semester is best for you to study off-campus.
 Does your major require a junior IS?
 This may influence which semester you can go off-campus.

 Will I still receive financial aid?